metrorailings/OwlBlog/content/posts/week-10-quick-insights.md

 Kliff Kingsbury seems to be scheming things so that Kyler Murray gets rid of the ball quickly.

 Arizona's offensive line failed in their run-blocking and pass protection discipline on a sequence of four plays, killing a promising drive.

+On a late-game drive, Tampa Bay only saw success on a scramble from Jameis on a 3rd-and-long situation and two chain-moving throws to receivers NOT named Mike Evans.